-12. Loan to Value (LTV) Ratio
+12. LOAN TO VALUE (LTV) RATIO

-In order to prevent excessive leveraging, the LTV ratio in respect of housing loans should not exceed 80 per cent.
-However, for small value housing loans i.e. housing loans up to Rs.
-20 lakh (which get categorized as priority sector advances), the LTV ratio should not exceed 90 per cent.
+As per earlier instructions, the LTV ratio in respect of housing loans should not exceed 80 per cent.
+However, for small value housing loans i.e. housing loans up to 20 lakh (which get categorized as priority sector advances), the LTV ratio should not exceed 90 per cent.